Skip to content

 • the user's CPF or CNPJ

-• the API data you want to get (Owner, Account, Transaction, or Bill)
+• the API data you want to get (Owners, Accounts, Transactions, Bills, Balances, Investments, or Investment transactions)

 • the Open Finance network certificate